-Optionally, if the User enabled the feature called "Unlock with Apple Watch", the MacBook Air user can use a paired watch to:
+Optionally, if the User enabled the feature called "Unlock with Apple Watch", the Mac device user can use its optional a paired watch to:

-- Unlock the device - Approve other requests (related to the security functions of the TOE) to enter their administrator password
+- Unlock the device - Approve other requests (related to the security functions of the TOE) to enter their administrator password.
+These requests do not include user authentication for Apple Pay transactions.